Framework

 The business skills gap between being great at what you do and knowing how to run a business around it.

-because they were good at a craft or skill — a mechanic, a chef, a designer, a consultant.
+The E-Myth — short for the Entrepreneurial Myth — describes the trap most business owners fall into.
+They started their business because they were good at a craft or skill — a mechanic, a chef, a designer, a consultant.
 But being great at the technical work and being great at running a business are two completely different things.

-managing cash flow, marketing and selling, planning for growth.
+The missing skills are the entrepreneurial and managerial ones: understanding your numbers, leading people, building systems, managing cash flow, marketing and selling, planning for growth.
 Without these, even technically brilliant businesses struggle and fail.

 The higher the E-Myth risk on a given path, the more these business skills matter — and the harder the gap is to close without support.